jennipherday/mycobot_ros2/PhilsNotes.md

 You should see a simple gui in Chinese.
 Change angle values and hit the button below to move the robot.

 ### Pub_Sub_driver GUI for Host machine and RPi
 This will allow you to control the robot from your host machine.
 You should see another simple GUI (this time in English).
-Changing the angles of joints or the status of the gripper should be made in Rviz and on the actual robot. *Gripper may not be displayed in Rviz*
+Changing the angles of joints or the status of the gripper should be made in Rviz and on the actual robot. *Rviz is not currently configured to display the gripper.```

 The subscriber will listen for instructions from the publsiher, similar to the talker and listener demo shown earlier.